HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 ### Report-To
 The [Reporting API](https://www.w3.org/TR/reporting/) was introduced to allow site operators to gather various pieces of [telemetry from the browser](https://scotthelme.co.uk/introducing-the-reporting-api-nel-other-major-changes-to-report-uri/).
 Many errors or problems on a site can result in a poor experience for the user yet a site operator can only find out if the user contacts them.
 The Reporting API provides a mechanism for a browser to automatically report these problems without any user interaction or interruption.
 The Reporting API is configured by delivering the `Report-To` header.

-By specifying the header, which contains a location where the telemetry should be sent, a browser will automatically begin sending the data and you can use a 3rd party service like [Report URI](https://report-uri.com/) to collect the reports or collect them yourself!
+By specifying the header, which contains a location where the telemetry should be sent, a browser will automatically begin sending the data and you can use a 3rd party service like [Report URI](https://report-uri.com/) to collect the reports or collect them yourself.
 Given the ease of deployment and configuration, we can see that only a small fraction of desktop (1.70%) and mobile (1.57%) sites currently enable this feature.
 To see the kind of telemetry you can collect, refer to the [Reporting API specification](https://www.w3.org/TR/reporting/).

 ### Network Error Logging
 [Network Error Logging (NEL)](https://www.w3.org/TR/network-error-logging/) provides detailed information about various failures in the browser that can result in a site being inoperative.
 Whereas the `Report-To` is used to report problems with a page that is loaded, the `NEL` header allows sites to inform the browser to cache this policy and then to report future connection problems when they happen via the endpoint configured in the `Reporting-To` header above.
 NEL can therefore be seen as an extension of the Reporting API.